onqtam/headjack/docs/why/14_THE_WAY_FORWARD.md

 # SECTION: Enlarging the self
 ██████████████████████████████████████████████████████████████████

+Sublimation of the individual self into a higher entity

 > "With all my heart I believe that the world’s present system of sovereign nations can only lead to barbarism, war and inhumanity, and that only world law can assure progress towards a civilized peaceful community." - [Albert Einstein](https://quotefancy.com/quote/764188/Albert-Einstein-With-all-my-heart-I-believe-that-the-world-s-present-system-of-sovereign)

 > "Nationalism is an infantile thing.
 It is the measles of mankind." - [Albert Einstein](https://www.goodreads.com/quotes/361110-nationalism-is-an-infantile-thing-it-is-the-measles-of)